TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         if that is set.

-        ..  note::  Additionally to the body tag properties noted here, there also is the property :ref:`setup-config-disableBodyTag`,
-            which, if set, disables body tag generation independently from what might be set here.
+        ..  note::  Additionally to the body tag properties noted here, there also is the property :confval:`config.disableBodyTag <config-disableBodyTag>`, which, if set, disables body tag generation independently from what might be set here.